randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Examine the channel topic for helpful tips.
 * Click on the channel details and read the about section to get a sense of how many members are present, what messages have already been pinned, and what files have been shared.

 **Consequence**: Posting the same message to multiple channels is spamming.
 Don't spam.
-It's a Code of Conduction violation.

 ## Direct Message Etiquette